josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 ## What is a `declarable`?

-Declarables are the class types &mdash;components, directives, and pipes&mdash; that you can add to a module's `declarations` list.
+Declarables are the class types &mdash;components, directives, and pipes&mdash; that you can add to the `declarations` list of a module.
-They're the only classes that you can add to `declarations`.
+They are the only classes that you can add to `declarations`.

 ## What classes should I *not* add to `declarations`?

-Add only [declarable](guide/bootstrapping#the-declarations-array) classes to an NgModule's `declarations` list.
+Add only [declarable](guide/bootstrapping#the-declarations-array) classes to the `declarations` list of an NgModule.

 Do *not* declare the following:

-*   A class that's already declared in another module, whether an application module, &commat;NgModule, or third-party module.
+*   A class that is already declared in another module, whether an application module, &commat;NgModule, or third-party module.
 *   An array of directives imported from another module.
-    For example, don't declare `FORMS_DIRECTIVES` from `@angular/forms` because the `FormsModule` already declares it.
+    For example, do not declare `FORMS_DIRECTIVES` from `@angular/forms` because the `FormsModule` already declares it.

 *   Module classes.
 *   Service classes.